-- 2 rides were closed in the morning when we arrived so they discounted 15% of our entry, even though the rides opened at midday and we lost no time on them.
+When we visited, 2 rides were closed in the morning when we arrived so they discounted 15% of our entry, even though the rides eventually opened at midday and we lost no time on them.
 I thought this was a nice touch by Waterbom staff.

 The whole of Waterbom is seamlessly designed to incorporate all of the rides, paths, bridges, bathing areas and pools, into the incredible landscape gardening they have achieved.
 Wherever you walk you feel as if you’re in the middle of a jungle.

 I believe they have done this, not only for the beauty but to cover large areas of the park in shade.
 This was fantastic, for me especially, as sunburn in waterparks is usually a serious issue, but not here.
 This picture of the lazy river illustrates the point.

 Waterbom is first and foremost spotless.
 There is not a speck of dirt or rubbish to be found.
 And, judging by the amount of staff, this is something they pride themselves on.

 There is a very large and broad range of slides to choose from.
 Tame to extremely EXTREME.
 Some slides you might stop moving half way down, and others begin with you standing upright on a trap door which disappears beneath your feet to a vertical drop.

 Unfortunately, only a selection of slides allow you to use an action camera due to safety reasons but take a look at some of the footage we got throughout this post.